-Today we post the seventh and final installment in our Southern Baptist Voices series–a collection of essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
+This is the seventh and final installment in our Southern Baptist Voices Series–a collection of essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
 You can read more about the series and access all of the other papers here, and get an overview in Dr. Kenneth Keathley's introductory essay.

-But because today's essay from Dr. Steve Lemke is the last in this nearly year-long project, and brings together many of the concerns expressed by his colleagues (not to mention many non-academic Christians), we're handling the response in a slightly different manner than we have in previous exchanges.
-Instead of posting a separate response essay, we've chosen to highlight how the conversation has developed over these past months by including pertinent links to previous SBV exchanges within the paper itself, and responses to Dr. Lemke's key points in the sidebar: mouse over highlighted phrases to show and hide this additional text.
-As BioLogos President Darrel Falk explains in his accompanying post (also published today), we think this method shows how prescient Dr. Lemke was when he wrote this paper early on in our dialogue, and how the conversation itself has suggested ways forward in many of the key areas of concern he cites.
+But because this essay from Dr. Steve Lemke is the last in this nearly year-long project, and brings together many of the concerns expressed by his colleagues (not to mention many non-academic Christians), we're handling the response in a slightly different manner than we have in previous exchanges.
+Instead of posting a separate response essay, we've chosen to highlight how the conversation has developed over these past months by including pertinent links to previous SBV exchanges within the paper itself and by responding to Dr. Lemke's key points (highlighted).
+The responses immediately follow Lemke's key points and are set off from the rest of the text in bold, following the phrase "Biologos' Response."
+As BioLogos President Darrel Falk explains in his accompanying post (also published December 28, 2012), we think this method shows how prescient Dr. Lemke was when he wrote this paper early on in our dialogue, and how the conversation itself has suggested ways forward in many of the key areas of concern he cites.
 Please be sure to read Dr. Falk's series summation, as well.

 Evolution and the Problem of Evil